christian-blum/ESP32-Key-Debouncer/README.md

 ## Limitations

-At one point your hardware timers will overflow.
+At some point in time the hardware timers will overflow.
 This will probably cause problems with key debouncing for a few milliseconds.
-On variants with 64 bit counters this will happen every 584,942 years, and on variants with 56 bit counters it's every 2,284 years.
+On variants with 64 bit counters this will happen every 584,942 years, on variants with 56 bit counters it's every 2,284 years, and variants having 52 bit counters overflow every 142 years.
+The worst that can happen is that you lose key press or release notifications when the counter wraps around.
+You decide if you care; I don't give a (imagine your favorite swear-word here) because I will definitely be dead when that happens for the first time and no-one can sue me (or you, for the same reason).
-You decide if you care; I don't give a (imagine your favorite swear-word here).
+Heck, I doubt that the MCU will survive that long, and the power supply will probably blow up before too!
+How reliable is your power grid?

 ## How it works